bodiem13/Relo/README.txt

 	The 'cluster_model_output' directory contains the output data produced by 'Clustering_Pipeline.ipynb'.

-	The 'etl_scripts' contains code related to ETL processes for the amenities and Census tracts data.
+	The 'etl_scripts' contains code related to ETL processes for the amenities and Census tracts data, including data retrieval, data cleaning, and data processing.

 	The 'gaz' directory contains Census data.